vonsbuffet/vousbuffet/README.md

 # Extra Sauce

-For best experience, use Android Studio, or any editor that supports code folding via: '//region' syntax.
+For best experience, use Android Studio, or an editor that supports code folding, via: '//region' syntax.

-If you want us to add more ViB, eg. for graphics, tools, tricks, etc. Contact us through your spirits.
+If you want to see more ViB, eg. for graphics, tools, tricks, etc. Contact us through your spirits.

 VonsBuffet.ca
 </br>"You are the key."